Gap-labelling conjecture with nonzero magnetic field: Introduction

-Our main achievements in this paper, besides the precise statement of the conjectures, are a complete solution to the conjectures in the 2D and the 3D cases.
-Indeed, we give the expected computation of this magnetic gap-labelling group in the 2D case and prove the conjecture in the 3D case.
-We also give other evidence that Conjecture \ref{mainconj} and Conjecture \ref{mainconj-minimal} should hold in higher dimensions.
-The heart of our approach is a new index theorem, named the twisted index theorem for foliations, see Section \ref{FoliatedIndex}.
-We also use the Baum-Connes conjecture with coefficients, which is known to be true for the relevant free abelian discrete group $\ZZ^p$ (cf. \cite{BCH}).
-Additionally, the integrality of {\em all} the components of the Chern character is needed to complete the proof of our magnetic gap-labelling conjecture, and is the trickiest part of the proofs of our theorems.
+The heart of our approach is a new index theorem, named the twisted index theorem for foliations, see subsection \ref{FoliatedIndex}.
+We also use the Baum-Connes conjecture with coefficients, which is known to be true for the relevant free abelian discrete group $\ZZ^p$ (cf.~\cite{BCH}).
+In addition, the integrality of {\em all} the components of the Chern character is needed to complete the proof of our magnetic gap-labelling conjecture, and is the trickiest part of the proofs of our theorems.
 This is in contrast to the proof of Bellissard's gap-labelling conjecture, where only the integrality of the {\em top} dimensional component of the Chern character is needed, and it explains in a nutshell the difference in complexity of the two conjectures.
-As for the Bellissard conjecture, the inclusion of the magnetic frequency group in the magnetic gap-labelling group will be referred to as the easy-half of the conjecture, although this is no more true in the magnetic case.
-Direct cohomological computations in the 3D case enabled us to prove the {\em {non-easy}} half of the conjecture {{as well as the general conjecture corresponding to {\em strongly minimal systems}, a notion that is introduced in Definition \ref{stronglyminimal}.
-We point out though that the easy half of the conjecture is not explicit and we have added the complicated combinatorics which led us to an independently interesting result in Theorem \ref{Morphism} and which allows to better understand this inclusion.
-The proof of this theorem is a {\em tour de force} computation, and although our method extends to all dimensions, it only allowed us to deduce the easy-half under an extra hypothesis on the corresponding clopen subsets. }}
+Direct cohomological computations in the 3D case enabled us to prove Conjecture \ref{mainconj-minimal} (see Corollary \ref{3Dconj2}) for {\em strongly minimal systems}, a notion that is introduced in Definition \ref{stronglyminimal}. {We have included the complicated combinatorics that proves an independently interesting result in Theorem \ref{Morphism} and which makes possible a better understanding of our magnetic gap-labelling conjectures.} The proof of this theorem is a {\em tour de force} computation, and although our method extends to all dimensions, it only allowed us to deduce Conjecture \ref{mainconj-minimal} under an extra hypothesis on the corresponding clopen subsets.
+The strategy of proving the results in Section \ref{sect:3D} and Section \ref{3D1} are outlined at the beginning of these sections.

-In a forthcoming paper, we plan to weaken the hypothesis of Theorem \ref{Morphism} and to systematically study the magnetic gap-labelling group in higher dimensions.
+In a forthcoming paper, we plan to weaken the hypotheses of Theorem \ref{Morphism} and to systematically study the magnetic gap-labelling group in all higher dimensions.